 Imagine if you live in Chicago and want to fly to Miami in a few weeks.
 The ticket cost will likely range between $150 and $300.
 But what if there was an emergency and you needed to get to Miami tomorrow afternoon?
 Get ready to pay a premium of $700 to $3,000.

 Doctor staffing agencies work in much the same way.
 When health systems can’t find physicians—their most important asset—they’re losing big money every single day, which means they’re willing to pay temporary physician staffing agencies a premium to meet their immediate needs.
+However, they can cut costs significantly by going with a physician staffing agency alternative.

 The bottom line: With the high price tag on temporary doctor staffing services, it’s no surprise that in one survey, 86% of hospital executives cited cost as the biggest drawback of utilizing locum physicians.
 In fact, hospitals can pay 30% to 40% more per year for the same number of shifts.
 For a big-city hospital, that can mean paying a urologist $756,000 a year instead of $540,000.
 And that’s just one position.